Transfer of Vocational Rehabilitation Services to the Texas Workforce Commission Expands Opportunities

 Staff from TWC and DARS worked together to ensure a smooth transfer of services for VR customers.
 Texas Workforce Solutions network is made up of TWC, 28 workforce development boards and service-providing partners.
 The addition of VR services to Texas Workforce Solutions will benefit Texans with disabilities.
 Benefits include access to more employment related training, education and support services, and expanded employment opportunities and initiatives.

 TWC’s Texas HireAbility campaign is one of these new initiatives.
 Launched in October in partnership with the Governor’s Committee on People with Disabilities and the Texas Workforce Solutions network, the campaign’s goal is to raise awareness about the benefits of hiring people with disabilities and highlight their contributions in the workplace through educational materials.

 TWC’s VR and Independent Living Services for Older Individuals who are Blind programs continue to coordinate with the former DARS programs that transitioned to the Health and Human Services Commission (HHSC).
 These programs include the Blind Children’s Vocational Discovery and Development Program and the Independent Living (IL) Services program.
 The two agencies are developing additional strategies to ensure consistent and ongoing collaboration between the programs.
 The strategies will include opportunities for the agencies to receive feedback and suggestions from customers and other stakeholders.

-Stay up-to-date about the VR transition by visiting the DARS Program Transition webpage.
+Stay up-to-date about the VR transition by visiting the DARS Program Transition webpage (No longer available).

 For questions about VR services, visit the Vocational Rehabilitation Services webpage or contact a customer service representative at 800-628-5115 or .